Deputy shoots man who fired weapon at California racetrack

 In a broadcast of the track’s final race of the day that was posted on Twitter, an announcer can be heard saying, “There’s gunfire at the track,” as horses move along the turf course, the Union-Tribune reported.

-The Del Mar Thoroughbred Club said in a statement that under its special events protocol, substantial law enforcement and private security were on site in anticipation of the event.
+The Del Mar Thoroughbred Club said in a statement that under its special events protocol, substantial law enforcement and private security were on site during the event.

 “We take consolation in the fact that no patrons, officers or security personnel were injured in the incident,” the statement said.